Home Tech

 Ring Doorbell Is Too Slow

-The Ring doorbell takes too long to send a smartphone notification so you can talk with the person at your door.
-That feature unusable.
+The Ring doorbell takes too long to send a smartphone notification so you can talk with the person at your door, making that feature unusable.

 Example: When someone is near my front door, I get a notice of activity.
 When someone presses the doorbell, I instantly get a notice someone is there.
 So far, so good.